Asheq/vim-config/notes-todo.md

 		- Create a ranger-like view
 		- Sometimes the cursor floats on the right
 	- Improve fzf
-		- Optimize :Files and :History for file-paths like nixprime/cpsm
+		- Optimize :Files and :History for file-paths like nixprime/cpsm.
+Compare with Sublime and Webstorm
 		- Report bug: sometimes text is scrolled out of view (https://github.com/junegunn/fzf.vim/issues/385)
 	- Apply "recognize over recall" principle everywhere
 		- Learn to use fzf with custom lists